 Research Summary: Bioresource sciences with an emphasis on plant-microbe interactions using the tools of molecular biology, biochemistry, and microbiology.
 The main areas of research in my lab are in remediation of environmental pollutants using plants and associated microbes, beneficial plant-microbe interactions with an emphasis on nitrogen fixation in non-legumes, and bioenergy/biochemical production using novel endophytic yeasts.
-We have current grants from NSF Energy for Sustainability, McIntire-Stennis (phytoremediation and N fixation), AFRI/USDA (N fixation in poplar for biofuels), NIFA/USDA (N fixation for crop plants and forest trees), and NIH/SBIR (phytoremediation).
-The Doty Lab currently has 5 graduate students but is still open for rotation students and new students
+We have current grants from AFRI/USDA (N fixation in poplar for biofuels), NIFA/USDA (N fixation for crop plants and forest trees), and NIH/SBIR (phytoremediation of TCE and PAHs).

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington